-Caravanistan was born out of a frustration to find reliable information about Central Asia on the internet, or anywhere else for that matter.
+Caravanistan was born out of a frustration to find reliable information about Central Asia and the Silk Road on the internet, or anywhere else for that matter.
 We knew we were not alone: we saw the same questions popping up on forums over and over without anyone having a trustworthy answer.
 So we started thinking how we could help.
-With Caravanistan we aim to do 3 things:

 Steven and Saule